probcomp/bayeslite/notes/metamodel.md

 We will use `(c_i, r_j)` denote the cell `X[j,k]` in the table, which is a univariate random variable for which we have (typically) one realization.
+However, multiple realization for a single cell are also possible (note to self: how is this indicated in a database table?).
 Random vectors are expressed as arbitrary collections of cells, over which we can define joint distributions.

 For a table `X` with `C` columns and `R` rows, the allowed values of the indices
 are: